- Client : Parvalux

 Considering the requirements of the test rig, one colleague suggested using Datum Electronics M425 Rotary Torque Sensor for the application.
 The suggested torque sensor provides both torque and speed data, required for testing.
 In addition, the M425 Torque transducer also makes it easy to monitor analogue voltage output in real time, displaying them on the built-in display of the Datum Universal Interface (DUI).

-The M425 dynamic Torque Sensor Size 1D is capable of measuring torque up to 100 Nm with the accuracy of 0.1% and rotational speeds of up to 10,000 rpm.
+The M425 dynamic Torque Sensor Size 1D is capable of measuring torque up to 100 Nm (with a complete off-shelf range up to 60 kNm) with the accuracy of 0.1% and rotational speeds of up to 10,000 rpm.
 The torque sensor is designed to maximise overall accuracy and give a high degree of tolerance, making it a perfect choice for test rig testing.

 Besides, connected by a power cable to the Universal Torque Transducer Interface, the Datum M425 torque sensors provide a wide range of data output options, making it easier for data to be obtained and analysed, helping to verify actual product performance within the test facility.